‘Legendary Dad Bod’: Florida dad competing for $25K prize, raising money for pediatric cancer patients - NewsBreak

 He said the prize money would help his family “enormously.”
 He doesn’t want anything extravagant and, in addition to bills, he would spend the rest on his family.

-“Doing some repairs on the house… I have a kind of large dog – it’s a Cane Corso, it’s a type of mastiff – I would love to fence in the yard so she could run free and walk without the leash,” he said.PCBPD donates to a local school for students with special needs
+“Doing some repairs on the house… I have a kind of large dog – it’s a Cane Corso, it’s a type of mastiff – I would love to fence in the yard so she could run free and walk without the leash,” he said.For fiddler, Wayne Cantwell, Oklahoma folk life is life itself

 Of course, with a competition devoted to fatherhood, Perez is thinking about his kids.